Home » Summer Recipes » Homemade Trail Mix without Nuts

 You can also divide the trail mix into individual storage containers for travel.
 A typical serving is about 1/4 cup.

 This mix does not need to be refrigerated, so it’s perfect for a road trip, a long hike with the family, or bringing to the kids’ sports activities.
+My s’mores snack mix travels just as well and is always a hit at outdoor events if you need something a little more indulgent.

-No Nut Trail Mix FAQs
+Nut Free Trail Mix FAQs

 Is this trail mix safe for school?